ExoticCandyC/eclibc/README.md

 The script above will install the ECLIBC library for the native compiler, "MinGW" if present, "xtensa-esp32-elf-gcc" and XC16 version 1.70.
 Note that each compiler and each architecture has to compile the library separately and generate the appropriate library files for the target.
 So, bigger number of compilers will naturally lead to longer compile and installation times.

-Please note that the libray is installed into the compile specific library folders if "sudo make install" is invoked, so, you dont need to tell the compiler where to look for the library files and just adding "-leclbc" at the end of the compile command is enough to link this library with you program.
+Please note that the libray is installed into the compile specific library folders if "sudo make install" is invoked, so, you dont need to tell the compiler where to look for the library files and just adding "-leclibc" at the end of the compile command is enough to link this library with you program.

 You can virtuallty add the ECLIBC library to your compiler by default.
 To do so, you can add the following bash commands to your ~/.bashrc